Skip to content

 git branch <new_branch_name>

-# Switch to an existing branch (checkout).
+# Switch to an existing branch

-git checkout <branch_name>
+git switch <branch_name>

-# Create a new branch AND switch to it in one command.
+# Create a new branch AND switch to it in one command

-git checkout -b <new_branch_name>
+git switch -c <new_branch_name>

 Merging Branches